 Know the Code Before You Clean

 Beginning in 1969, furniture manufacturers began adding a tag to help you determine the best and safest way to clean upholstery.
-Take the time to search for the tag underneath the couch or under the cushions and follow the cleaning guidelines.
+Take the time to search for the tag underneath the couch or cushions and follow the cleaning guidelines.

 These fabrics can be cleaned with water-based cleaning solvents.

 Use only a dry cleaning or water-free solvent to remove stains and soils.
 The use of these chemicals require a well-ventilated room and no open flames like fireplaces or candles.

 These upholstery fabrics can be cleaned with either water-based or solvent-based products.